ritesh1337/Cerberus/src/methods/README.md

     - Now, we will start on the request sending
        - It is recommended to use the `Core.session` object, due to it being much faster
        - You can just do `requests.get` or `requests.post`, but it will take a huge hit on the performance
-       - For the sake of the small tutorial, we will just be doing `requests.get`
+       - For the sake of this tutorial, we will just be doing `requests.get`

        - start by adding the `requests.get` function, where the url will be the `url` argument passed to the function:
            ```py